ali-sattari/ali-sattari.github.io/content/posts/when-to-alert-on-what.md

 > tl;dr when service runs on one or two dedicated nodes.

 System metrics here refer to basic operating system resources, like CPU, memory, disk, and network usage.
-Load average in \*nix systems is also a viable source.
+Load average in \*nix systems is also a viable source[^2].
 Monitoring them and alerting against them is often easy; there are a lot of single-binary agents to collect these, and understanding them isn't that difficult, as you would be mostly dealing with percentages.

-Sometimes system metrics and alerting based on them are seen as this legend of ancient times when baremetals and servers as pets were the thing.
+Sometimes system metrics and alerting based on them are seen as this legend of ancient times when baremetals and servers as pets[^3] were the thing.
 They can still make sense if you only have one or a few hosts running your services, then system metrics can correlate well with service quality (in cases other than logical issues) and are much easier to monitor.
 But once you have some redundancy in your system, when saturation of one host's resources doesn't immediately impact user experience, this mode stops being useful and quickly becomes noisy.

 ## L2: Alerting on Service Metrics

 > tl;dr when service has some observability, and serves only a handful of endpoints.

 Monitoring a service's outward interactions is what is often meant by service metrics; for APIs, this would be HTTP response code and response latency.
 This is already a few steps close to user experience, and it takes the degradation of dependencies into account.
 These are best observed from a load-balancer point of view and aggregated across all (identical) instances serving traffic.
-You might choose to group by HTTP verb or path, but that's often the extent to which they get detailed.
+You might choose to group by HTTP verb or path[^4], but that's often the extent to which they get detailed.

 Once your service has some instrumentation and basic observability going on, this would be an obvious choice.
 This fits the most when your service has few endpoints and only one or two user journeys.
 Once user journeys start to get more complex and involve multiple calls to different endpoints, this stops being useful; for example, traffic at some endpoints might hide some issues at other lower-traffic endpoints.